- Why Change?

-There are hundreds of DevOps tools for automating software development processes.
-Here are 50+ of the most popular, organized by category.
+There are hundreds of DevOps tools to use throughout the software development lifecycle.
+Here are 50+ of the most popular ones — organized by category.

-The DevOps model is much more integrated; it consists of breaking the development process into smaller parts, which are easier and faster to manage.
+The DevOps model is much more integrated; it involves breaking down the development process into smaller parts, which are easier and faster to manage.
 Instead of building the entire application before testing, developers build and test continuously.

-Below are some of the best DevOps tools, organized by category, so you can choose the right DevOps tool for your company according to your needs.
+Here are some of the best DevOps tools, organized by category so that you can pick the right one for your company’s needs.

 Table Of Contents

-In a world where you’re managing fleets of compute resources — in most cases, EC2 compute resources, where you need to provision, reconfigure, maintain, and hatch services and servers — you’re probably going to be using one of the above configuration management solutions.
+If you're managing fleets of compute resources — in most cases, Amazon EC2 compute resources — and need to provision, configure, maintain, and hatch services and servers, then you're probably going to use one of these configuration management solutions.

 The GitLab platform enables teams to collaborate during the DevOps lifecycle’s integration, management, configuration, and maintenance phases.
-It has been around on market longer than some of today's popular tools like GitHub CI or CircleCI.
+It has been on the market longer than some popular tools like GitHub CI and CircleCI.

-So why GitLab is my choice?
-It's not a secret that GitLab has both version control system and CI/CD tools - GitLab CI, so it's a perfect combo.
-But this combo is also available for GitHub, as well as you can create a GitHub or Bitbucket repo and integrate it with CircleCI.
+Since GitLab has both version control and CI/CD tools, it's the perfect combination.
+But this combo is also available for GitHub.
+Teams can create a GitHub or Bitbucket repository and integrate it with CircleCI.

 If you'll take a closer look - you'll notice that GitHub and CircleCI are cloud-only services, so you can't download them and use them in your local network for learning purposes or install them in your corporate network as your DevOps tool.
 GitLab may be used in both ways - locally and in the cloud.

-Local method may be useful for projects, where you have some services that will be required in your CI processes, for example:
+The local method may be useful for projects where you have some services that will be required in your CI processes, such as: